Photo By Gail

 Photographed in the Whitney Museum of American Art in NYC.

 Of all the modern artists about whom people who “don’t get” art might look at their work and say, “Oh, my kid could paint that,” American Abstract Expressionist painter Jackson Pollock is likely close to the top of that list.
-Above, you will see the oil on canvas work, Shimmering Substance (1946) which is located on the 4th floor of the Museum of Modern Art as part of its Permanent Collection.
+Above, you will see the oil on canvas work, Shimmering Substance (1946) which is occasionally on view at the Museum of Modern Art as part of its Permanent Collection.
 To me, the colors, textures and movement of this painting are just breathtaking.

 Installation view of James Rosenquist’s F-111 (1964-65) at The Museum of Modern Art, 2012.
 Oil on canvas with aluminum, 23 sections, All Photos by Jonathan Muzikar (Image Source)

 Pop artist James Rosenquist has been one of my favorite living contemporary artists since I was first turned on to his work back when I was in college.
 I was so excited today to see a full installation of his multi-panel painting entitled F-111.
 This large scale work, which takes up four walls of a special gallery at NYC’s MOMA, features Rosenquist’s signature style of compiling collages of pop culture images (many taken from magazine ads and photos from the ’60s) and reproducing them on canvas in his pop modernist style.This painting is so gorgeous!
 The exhibit also contains many framed studies the Rosenquist did in preparation for this executing this impressive work.
 Continue reading James Rosenquist’s F-111 at MOMA